 Imagine producing a classic Western without cowboys, saloons, or standoffs.
 This seems almost inconceivable because these elements are deeply integral to the genre – so much so, in fact, that they are essentially necessary for the creation of such works.
 Copyright law recognizes and accounts for this, by denying copyright protection to such elements under the “scènes à faire” doctrine.
 “Scènes à faire” literally means “scenes that must be done.”
 This doctrine traditionally has been applied in the context of literature and film, to keep classic tropes free for use by artists looking to create works in such genres.
 The Federal Circuit will soon decide, in Cisco Systems v.
 Arista, whether the scènes à faire doctrine can also be applied in the context of computer programming, to deny copyright protection for software commands that have become commonplace within the field.

 Cisco Systems is a technology conglomerate that is suing Arista Networks, a competing software company, for copyright infringement.
-Both parties acknowledge that Arista used Cisco’s command-line user interface (“CLI”) program verbatim, including 500 multi-line commands, to configure Arista’s Ethernet switching technologies.
-At issue, however, is whether the copied material deserves copyright protection.
+Both parties acknowledge that between Arista and Cisco’s command-line user interface (“CLI”) programs, there are identities among some 500 commands and certain other interface elements.
+At issue, however, is whether the duplicated material deserves copyright protection.
 CLIs are computer programs that facilitate communications between the user and computer system by accepting certain pre-programmed text-based commands.
-The copied material here includes the selection and compilation of text-based commands to be accepted by the CLI, as well as the internal organization of these commands within the program.
+The copied material here includes the selection and compilation of text-based commands to be accepted by the CLI.

 District Court Proceedings and Arguments on Appeal